raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- task ---

-Now add a block to play the 'Wings' sound when the dragonfly moves:
+Now add a block to play the **Wings** sound when the dragonfly moves:

 ![](images/dragonfly-icon.png)